 A New Year is upon us.
-This is usually a time of reflection on the direction we want our life to take, what we want more of, less of, and overall how to achieve more balance.
+This is usually a time for reflecting on the direction we want our life to go in, what we want more of, less of, and overall how to achieve balance.

 The (Illusory) Divide